 He was also named as one of the 32 winners of the Young Guns 15 awards where he was presented with the first-ever Young Guns Creative Choice Award for the short film, Chasing the Dragon, which was also chosen as the standout among the winners.

-He has been working for 7Films, where is a majority shareholder, since 2015.
+He has been working for 7Films, where he's been a majority shareholder since 2015.
 The Cape Town production company is currently rated second in South Africa.
 Some of his work includes ads for clients like Channel O, Jonny Walker, Fabiani and Google Football.